lawrie/blackicemx_nmigen_examples/README.md

 }
 ```

-Just one of the timimgs it shown, there are many others in the file including the zstandard vga 640x480@60Hz.
+Just one of the timings is shown; there are many others in the file including the standard vga 640x480@60Hz.

 The vga implementation is in vga.py, and its interface is: